Depths in random recursive metric spaces: Introduction

 \section{Introduction}

 A well-studied class of random trees are random recursive trees, whereby a sequence of trees $T_0, T_1, T_2, \ldots$ is grown by attaching a new child to a vertex chosen uniformly at random to construct the successor.
 In this work, we generalize the model by constructing a sequence $\bm{G}_0, \bm{G}_1, \bm{G}_2, \ldots$ of metric spaces at random.
 At each step $n$ in the growth process, a point called a {\em latch} is chosen at random according to a probability measure on the space $\bm{G}_{n-1}$.
 A new randomly chosen metric space $\bm{B}_n$ called a {\em block}, equipped with a probability measure, is attached to the latch via a labelled point in $\bm{B}_n$, thereby creating a new metric space $\bm{G}_n$ with a new probability measure defined as a weighted sum of the probability measures on $\bm{G}_{n-1}$ and $\bm{B}_n$.
 Since the growth process generalizes the growth process of random recursive trees, we call $\bm{G}_0, \bm{G}_1, \bm{G}_2, \ldots$ a sequence of {\em random recursive metric spaces}.
-These random recursive metric spaces, defined more precisely below, resemble a model of random metric spaces introduced in \cite{SENI:19}.
+These random recursive metric spaces, defined more precisely below, resemble models of random metric spaces introduced in \cite{SENI:19}, though in contrast to the present work, the blocks in $\cite{SENI:19}$ are renormalized by a constant that vanishes with $n$.
 If each block consists of two vertices joined by an edge and the attachment of the block is done by fusing one of the vertices of the block with the latch, and the probability measure on the space is uniform on all vertices, then we construct random recursive trees as discussed above.